-P9- Principle 9: Businesses should engage with and provide value to their customers and consumers in a responsible manner

-"The Tata Code of Conduct details policies to ensure privacy and confidentiality of customers' data, to provide products and services which offer value in terms of price and quality and meet the applicable standards / guidelines as decided by the authorities, to provide reliable and meaningful information and not make exaggerated claims about our products and services.
-The Mission and Purpose Statement of Tata Global Beverages that reads - ""Creating magical beverage moments for consumers and an eternity of sustainable goodness for our communities"" also emphasizes greatly on this Principle.
+P9.
+Principle 9: Businesses should engage with and provide value to their customers and consumers in a responsible manner products and services which offer value in terms of price and quality and meet the applicable standards / guidelines as decided by the authorities, to provide reliable and meaningful information and not make exaggerated claims about our products and services.
+The Mission and Purpose Statement of Tata Global Beverages that reads - ""Creating magical beverage moments for consumers and an eternity of sustainable goodness for our communities" also emphasizes greatly on this Principle.